21 books every man should read at least once

 The Count of Monte Cristo by Alexandre Dumas

-If you picked up the 1276-page Penguin paperback of The Count of Monte Cristo, you probably wouldn’t guess it’s an easy-to-read classic.
+If you picked up the 1276-page Penguin paperback of The Count of Monte Cristo, you probably wouldn’t guess it’s a fantastic book about justice and revenge – and difficult to put down once you start reading.

 Reddit user Mammoth-Corner shares my thoughts in this comment: “Monte Cristo is ridiculously good.
 I put the audiobook on while I was taking a walk and wound up going in loops for two hours because I didn’t want to go back inside and turn it off.”